The Randomized Competitive Ratio of Weighted $k$-server is at least Exponential: Preliminaries

 where $A(I)$ is the cost of the algorithm's solution and $\text{OPT}(I)$ is the cost of an optimal solution to instance $I$.
-Then the problem does not have an $\alpha$-competitive randomized online algorithm. \end{fact}
+Then the problem does not have an $\alpha$-competitive randomized online algorithm. \end{proposition}

-Thus, in order to prove Theorem~\ref{thm_main_concrete}, our task is exhibit a distribution on inputs of weighted $k$-server on a uniform metric space such that the expected cost of any deterministic online algorithm is greater than $H(n_{k-1})$ times the expectation of the optimum cost.

-In our proof, we use a set-theoretic result with a constructive proof given by Bansal et al.~\cite{BansalEK_FOCS17} and used crucially in their deterministic lower bound.
-We reproduce its proof in the Appendix for completeness.
+Thus, in order to prove Theorem~\ref{thm_main_concrete}, our task is exhibit a distribution on instances of weighted $k$-server on a uniform metric space such that the expected cost of any deterministic online algorithm is greater than $H(n_{k-1})$ times the expectation of the optimum cost.
+To construct our distribution on instances, we use a combinatorial result with a constructive proof given by Bansal et al.~\cite{BansalEK_FOCS17}.
+We reproduce its proof in Appendix~\ref{app_setsystem} for completeness.
 The result is as follows.